What Does Travel Insurance Cover? We Summarize the Fine Print

 Medical coverage for travelers is purpose-built to deal with medical emergencies overseas.
 That’s why it’s such an important part of most travel insurance.

-The key feature of medical coverage for travelers is coverage for pre-existing conditions.
+One key feature of medical coverage for travelers is coverage for pre-existing conditions.
 In addition, emergency medical evacuation is a medical-related coverage that can be a literal lifesaver.

 Our Premium plan can cover pre-existing medical conditions if you’re medically able to travel at the time of purchasing the plan, you insure all of your prepaid, non-refundable trip costs, and you purchase the plan prior to or within 24 hours of your final trip payment.